Jack of Hearts (Marvel Comics): Powers and abilities

 Jack Hart's superhuman powers are as a result of the mutagenic effect of his father's "Zero Fluid", combined with the alien genes from his Contraxian mother.
 He has superhuman stamina and durability.
 Jack of Hearts also has the ability to generate "zero energy" within his body and project it as concussive force or intense heat or as a propellant to fly.
 Jack is sometimes unable to exert complete control over his energies, however.
 For a short time after restarting Contraxia's sun, he uncontrollably radiated enough heat to melt one of Contraxia's polar ice caps.
 He can survive unprotected in space.
 Jack of Hearts's brain has incorporated the artificial intelligence of a computerized device called the Scanalyzer, enabling him to think with the speed of a computer and store and retrieve information with a computer-like capacity and efficiency.

-The left half of Jack of Hearts' body has turned purplish-black from direct exposure to "Zero Fluid".
-Jack of Hearts' left eye has an opaque white membrane covering the entire pupil.
-These mutations were not solely caused by exposure to the "Zero Fluid", but are actually aspects of his half-Contraxian genetics brought to the fore, as Contraxians naturally have such appearances.

 Jack originally wore a suit of armor crafted in medieval Europe.
 His second suit of armor was designed by Torval, and made from alien materials designed to contain the zero energy his body generates.
 His original suit of armor was later restored and upgraded by Moondragon after Jack was rescued from space by the Avengers and thus leading to his connection with the team.

 Jack is a fair hand-to-hand combatant, has had some S.H.I.E.L.D. combat training, and is a talented poet.

 In other media

-In the Silver Surfer TV series, Jack of Hearts is seen as part of Nebula's crew.
+Jack of Hearts makes non-speaking cameo appearances in Silver Surfer as a member of Nebula's crew.